 Remembrance Services - Remembrance and rituals are valued parts of the grief process.
 Special services like the Tree of Life and Butterfly Release encourage families and friends to remember loved ones in a special way.

-Understanding Grief & Loss Program - This seven-week program offers support and education to individuals who have experienced the death of a family member or friend.
+Understanding Grief & Loss Program - This six-week program offers support and education to individuals who have experienced the death of a family member or friend.
 Topics include:

 Individual Grief Consultations - Sometimes people benefit from brief professional consultations.
 Hospice offers this, on a limited basis, to community members experiencing grief.
 Call the hospice office to make an appointment.